- Phone number

 I am knowable, happy to offer up my thoughts and observations, and work collaboratively so that both of us have a role in making sense of your situation and exploring solutions for change.

-- I offer online sessions via Skype/Zoom, Whatsapp, phone and in person. from my office in Covent Garden
+- I offer online sessions via Skype/Zoom, Whatsapp, phone and in person from my office in Marble Arch

 - The frequency of sessions is jointly decided between us and can be varied according to need

 - Appointments are usually booked in on session by session basis, although a fixed weekly slot can be arranged